Genesiss Hospital Our Treatment Arrow icon pointing right

 Is ESWL painful?

 Most patients experience mild to moderate discomfort during ESWL.
-Pain control is provided to ensure comfort.
+Pain control is provided to keep the patient comfortable.

 How long does ESWL take?

-The procedure usually takes 30 to 60 minutes, depending on stone size and position.
+The procedure usually takes between 30 and 60 minutes, depending on stone size and position.

 Can ESWL remove all kidney stones?

 No. ESWL is suitable only for selected stones.
-Large or complex stones may require RIRS or PCNL.
+Large or complex stones may require other treatments such as RIRS or PCNL.

 How long does it take to pass stone fragments after ESWL?